BluePlay-Games/Tutorial/README.md

 <B> If you have any issues following these steps, create an issue under the Issues tab on this repository. </b>
 # Godot installation
-At BluePlay, we make games in Godot (pronounced Gi-Doh) using the .NET platform, a platform of programming languages made by Microsoft.
+At BluePlay, we make games in Godot (pronounced Go-dot, contrary to popular belief) using the .NET platform, a platform of programming languages made by Microsoft.
 When you first join BluePlay, follow these steps.
 - Install godot at https://godotengine.org/download/windows/ <BR>
 MAKE SURE YOU INSTALL THE .NET VERSION <BR>